considerinc/mendel/README.md

 ### Developing Mendel and Contributions

 Mendel is a monorepo.
 In order to develop for Mendel you will need to create a lot of `npm link`s.
 To make it easier, we created a small script.
-You can run `npm run linkall` to link all packages to your node installation and cross-link all Mendel packages that depend on each other.
+You can run `npm run bootstrap` to link all packages to your node installation and cross-link all Mendel packages that depend on each other.
 This will also run `npm install` in all places that you need to.

+If you want to use your local development version of mendel against the project you use mendel with, after running the bootstrap script you can run `npm link $(ls node_modules | grep mendel)` insite your project.
+That will link all development versions inside your project.
+To veryfy everything worked you can run `npm ls` and verify it uses ascii arrows (`->`) with relative paths to your mendel copy.

 Mendel follows Browserify's plugin pattern and NPM small packages style.
 Whitespace conventions are on `.editorconfig` file, please use [editor config plugin for your code editor](http://editorconfig.org).